2025 World Series: Game 6

 Chicago Cubs anthem singer John Vincent sang the American national anthem while Royal Canadian Air Force Band vocalist and Warrant Officer David Grenon sang the Canadian national anthem in English and French.
 Devon White threw out the ceremonial first pitch.

 Game 6 featured a rematch of the series' Game 2 starting pitchers, Kevin Gausman of the Blue Jays and Yoshinobu Yamamoto of the Dodgers.
 After missing the previous two games, George Springer returned to the Blue Jays' starting lineup for Game 6.
 The Dodgers scored first in the third inning after a double by Tommy Edman, an intentional walk to Shohei Ohtani, and an RBI double by Will Smith.
 Gausman loaded the bases with a walk to Freddie Freeman, and Mookie Betts drove in two runs with a single to extend the Dodgers' lead to 3–0.
 In the bottom of the third inning, the Blue Jays cut the Dodgers' lead to 3–1 when George Springer hit an RBI single, scoring Addison Barger.
 Gausman pitched six innings, allowing three hits, three runs, and walking two batters while striking out eight.
 Yamamoto pitched six innings, allowing five hits, one run, and walking one batter while striking out six.
 He was succeeded by relievers Justin Wrobleski and Roki Sasaki, who combined for six outs.

 The Blue Jays began building momentum in the bottom of the ninth when Alejandro Kirk was hit by an 0–2 pitch to lead off the inning.
 Barger then hit a long fly ball to left-center which became lodged in the padding at the base of the outfield wall.
 This resulted in a dead-ball ground-rule double, preventing pinch-runner Myles Straw from scoring and leaving the runners at second and third with no outs.
-Replacing Sasaki, Tyler Glasnow came into the game, got a quick pop-up out and then got the final two outs when Andrés Giménez lined into a double play.
+Even so, Toronto still had the tying runs in scoring position and could even secure their first championship in 32 years right there with a home run.
+However, Tyler Glasnow promptly came into the game to replace Sasaki, got a quick pop-out off the bat of Ernie Clement, and then got the final two outs when Andrés Giménez lined into a double play.
 Left fielder Enrique Hernández caught the liner and one-hopped the ball to second baseman Miguel Rojas, doubling Barger off second base and securing Game 6 for the Dodgers to force a winner-take-all Game 7.